François-Alphonse Forel: Work and professional life

-End of Life & Legacy
+End of life and legacy

 By the time of his death in 1912, he had amassed a total of 288 academic publications.

 So wide was his knowledge that he was referred to as "the Faraday of Lakes" in his obituary in Nature Magazine.
 He was well regarded by the Scottish scientific community, visiting at least once, and also being elected as an honorary fellow of the Royal Society of Edinburgh.

 The Institute F.-A. Forel of the University of Geneva is named after Forel.

 Foreltinden, a mountain at Spitsbergen, Svalbard, is named after him.

 Forel (station) in Maule, Chile is named after him after he lived close to the station.

 The submersible F.-A. Forel (PX-28) is named after him and has been used to make scientific measurements in Lake Geneva.